Joanne (Lady Gaga song): Recording and composition

 "Joanne" is an acoustic country ballad; Stephen Thomas Erlewine of AllMusic stated that it "winks at" Dolly Parton's "Jolene" (1973).
 In an interview with Zane Lowe on Beats 1, Gaga revealed that it was recorded in one take.
 The song is written in the time signature of common time with a moderately slow tempo of 74 beats per minute.
 It is composed in the key of G major, with Gaga's vocals ranging from E3 to D5.
 "Joanne"'s chord progressions follow a basic sequence of G–D–C–G–D–C during the verses, and C–D–Em–C–C/B–Am7–D during the chorus.
 The album version runs for 3 minutes and 16 seconds while the piano version is 4 minutes and 39 seconds long.

 The third track on the record, "Joanne" is the first time that the overall tempo of the album slows.
 The composition is stripped-down, with Gaga's vocals accompanied by an acoustic guitar.
 The singer uses a different vocal register, making the song sound like a lullaby with added percussion sounds.
 Andrew Unterberger of Billboard noted that the lyrics, which pay homage to Joanne, are written in the first person, but the context is derived from Gaga's family's perspective about her aunt's death.
 The tempo and somberness is further enhanced in the piano version, which highlighted only Gaga's vocals with only a piano in the back.
-Samantha Schnurr from E! noted that there was an addition to the lyrics at the end, with Gaga uttering "Call me Joanne. xo, Joanne. xoxo, Joanne."
+This version of the song concludes with additional lyrics, as Gaga sings the line: "Call me Joanne. xo, Joanne. xoxo, Joanne."
+A Vulture article noted that by acknowledging her middle name, Gaga resolves the Joanne era "on a peaceful note" with the song.

 The song featured writing and producing credit from Gaga and Ronson, with additional production on the track by BloodPop.
 Dave Russell and Joshua Blair recorded it at Shangri-La Studios, Malibu, California, where they were assisted by David Covell and Johnnie Burik.
 Additional recording work was performed by Blair and Justin Smith at Pink Duck Studios, Burbank, California.
 Tom Elmhirst did the audio mixing of "Joanne" at Electric Lady Studios in New York, with assistance from Joe Visciano and Brandon Bost.
 The mastering was done at Sterling Sound Studios in New York, by Tom Coyne and Randy Merrill.
 "Joanne" featured a number of instrumentations, including bass, guitar, keyboards, and Mellotron strings by Ronson; rhythmic tracks by BloodPop; acoustic guitars by Harper Simon; and percussion by Gaga.